Medical-Event-Data-Standard/meds_testing_helpers/src/meds_testing_helpers/static_sample_data/README.md

 it likely to be deprecated soon.
 These include:

 - It is sharded by split, rather than relying on the more general `metadata/subject_splits.parquet` file.
-- It does not use the proper birth or death codes.

 This dataset can also be generated under the generation config `dataset_spec/data_generator: sample`